 When oral iron preparations are ineffective or cannot be used

 Where there is a clinical need to deliver iron rapidly

-The dose and dosage schedule for Monofer must be individually established for each patient.
+The dose of Monofer is expressed in mg of elemental iron.
+The iron need and the administration schedule for Monofer must be individually established for each patient.
 The optimal haemoglobin target level and iron stores may vary in different patient groups and between patients.
 Please refer to official guidelines.
-The dose of Monofer is expressed in mg of elemental iron.

 Iron deficiency anaemia will not appear until essentially all iron stores have been depleted.
 Iron therapy should therefore replenish both haemoglobin iron and iron stores.

 After the current iron deficit has been corrected, patients may require continued therapy with Monofer to maintain target levels of haemoglobin and acceptable limits of other iron parameters.

 The cumulative iron need can be determined using either the Ganzoni formula (1) or the Table below (2).
 It is recommended to use the Ganzoni formula in patients who are likely to require individually adjusted dosing such as patients with anorexia nervosa, cachexia, obesity, pregnancy or anaemia due to bleeding.